forgefed/forgefed/specification/forgefed-vocabulary.md

 **URI:** `https://forgefed.peers.community/ns#Ticket`

-**Notes:** Represents a single ticket (aka "issue") for a Repository.
-Tickets are used to track ideas, enhancements, tasks, or bugs.
+**Notes:** Represents an item that requires work or attention.
+Tickets exist in the context of a project (which may or may not be a version-control repository), and are used to track ideas, proposals, tasks, bugs and more.

 **Example:**